DarkStalkr/Link-Tracer/readme.md

 ## Key Features

-### Extension Activation/Deactivation
-LinkTracer offers users the ability to enable or disable the extension with a simple toggle switch.
-This allows them to control when they want to use the link analysis functionality.

 ### Proxy Configuration
 The extension allows users to configure a proxy server for anonymous and secure browsing.
 They can specify the type of proxy, the host, and the desired port.